-Any water that comes into contact with disturbed areas on the mine is known as 'dirty water' and is either used by the beneficiation plant,^{viii} used for dust control measures, pumped into slurry dams, or released into river systems.
+Any water that comes into contact with disturbed areas on the mine is known as 'dirty water' and is either used by the beneficiation plant,viii used for dust control measures, pumped into slurry dams, or released into river systems.
 For all of these options, evaporation of water also occurs.
-Some mines re-use and recycle some of their water, which vi A mixture of fine coal and water.
+Some mines re-use and recycle some of their water, which viii Beneficiation is a mechanical process to improve the quality of coal prior to use.

+vi A mixture of fine coal and water.